Timeline - Ethnic and religious unrest in Nigeria

 January 2010 - Hundreds are reported killed after clashes between Muslim and Christian gangs in Jos, most by gunfire.
 Police estimate death toll at 326, although some community leaders put the figure at more than 400.

-March 2010 - Hundreds of people are killed in clashes between Islamic pastoralists and Christian villagers in mostly Christian villages south of Jos.
-A Plateau State official said more than 300 people had died.
+March 2010 - Hundreds of people are killed in clashes between Islamic pastoralists and Christian villagers in the mostly Christian villages of Dogo Nahawa, Zot and Ratsat just south of Jos.
+Plateau State Commissioner for Information, Gregory Yenlong, said more than 300 people had died.

 December 2010 - At least 80 people are killed in December 24 bombings as well as in clashes two days later between Muslim and Christian youths in Jos.